chassenr/taxdb-integration/README.md

 ### Next steps and ToDos:
 * Improve conterminator implementation: add maximum runtime limit to avoid endless runs if no/low contamination
-* Add gene prediction for prokaryotes if not available elsewhere
-* Add 2 additional taxonomic ranks (kingdom and strain) to better represent eukaryotic taxonomy
 * Extend framework to Bracken and KrakenUniq databases